Wendell & Wild: Plot

-Eight-year-old Katherine "Kat" Elliot lives with her parents Delroy and Wilma, who own a root beer brewery in the town of Rust Bank.
-On their way home, Kat's parents were killed in a car crash.
+Eight-year-old Katherine "Kat" Elliot (Lyric Ross) lives with her parents Delroy and Wilma, who own a root beer brewery in the town of Rust Bank.
+On their way home, Kat's parents were killed in a car accident.

-In the underworld, demon brothers Wendell and Wild spend their days putting rejuvenating hair cream on their balding father, Buffalo Belzer, dreaming to build an amusement park rivalling his.
+In the underworld, demon brothers Wendell (Keegan-Michael Key) and Wild (Jordan Peele) spend their days putting rejuvenating hair cream on their balding father, Buffalo Belzer (Ving Rhames), dreaming to build an amusement park rivaling his.
 They taste the cream, causing them to hallucinate of Kat, and also discover it can resurrect the dead.

 Five years later, Kat becomes a juvenile delinquent who blames herself for her parents' deaths.
 She is enrolled in Rust Bank's all-girls Catholic school, headed by Father Bests.
-Kat saves Siobhan Klaxon, whose parents Lane and Irmgard's private prison company Klax Korp back the school and took over the town, from a falling brick through premonition, earning her respect.
+Kat saves Siobhan Klaxon (Tamara Smart), whose parents Lane and Irmgard's private prison company Klax Korp back the school and took over the town, from a falling brick through premonition, earning her respect.
 Meanwhile, Marianna Cocolotl investigates the burning of the brewery and is convinced that the Klaxons purposely burned it with its workers.
-The Klaxons murder Bests, the last living witness to the brewery arson, upon refusing to keep funding the school.
+The Klaxons murder Bests, the last living witness to the brewery arson, upon his refusal to keep funding the school.

-During a class from Sister Helley, Kat receives a skull-like marking on her hand, and is told to hide and tell nobody, alerting Wendell and Wild.
+During a class from Sister Helley (Angela Bassett), Kat receives a skull-like marking on her hand, and is told to hide and tell nobody, alerting Wendell and Wild.
 They identify Kat as their "hell maiden", and appear to her in a dream, falsely promising to revive her parents if she summons them to the living world.
-Kat steals a teddy bear, Bearzebub, from Helley's desk and goes to her parents' grave with Raúl, Marianna's trans son, serving as her witness.
+Kat steals a teddy bear, Bearzebub, from Helley's desk and goes to her parents' grave with Marianna's trans son Raúl, born Ramona, serving as her witness.
 However by taking the wrong way, the brothers appear in a different part of the cemetery, where Kat believes she has been stood up.

 Wendell and Wild test the cream on Bests, resurrecting him.
-Bests convinces the Klaxons to pay him and the brothers to revive the deceased members of the town council, and give the Klaxons the votes needed to demolish Rust Bank and expand their prisons, on the condition that nobody else is revived.
+Bests convinces the Klaxons to pay him and the brothers to revive the deceased members of the town council, giving the Klaxons the votes needed to demolish Rust Bank and expand their prisons, on the condition that nobody else is revived.
 The brothers force Kat to serve them, lying of her parents' resurrection.
 Forced to exhume the council members, whom the brothers revive, Raúl steals the cream, reviving Delroy and Wilma himself.
 Reunited with her parents, Kat helps Raúl escape the brothers.